tarikalim/NER/README.md

 ### Output

-- After running the script, the model's predictions will be saved in the `output.json` file which located in the "ner" directory.
+- After running the script, the model's predictions will be saved in the `output.json` file which located in the `ner` directory.

 ---